intersel/iFSM/README.md

 	- once the event is processed by the submachines, it is bubbled to the upper machines
 	- it is possible to prevent the bubbling of events with the directive 'prevent_bubble' to true
 	- a submachine works as the main one : it is initialised then started once entering in the state and a start event is sent to it
-  - to trigger an event to the machine itself, use can use the 'trigger' function
-      ex: myFSM.trigger('myevent');
-  - it is possible to trigger any event to a machine with the jquery trigger function :
-  		ex: $('#myButton1').trigger('start',{targetFSM:myFsm});
- - within a state function, it is possible to trigger event to any machine using its linked jQuery object : myFSM.myUIObject ex : this.myUIObject.trigger('aEventName')
- - if multiple machine are assigned to the same jQuery Object, it also possible to specify the FSM in the parameter : ex : this.myUIObject.trigger('aEventName',{targetFSM:this})
- - if a delayed event is sent again before a previous one was processed, the previous event is cancelled and the new one re-started
   - a sub machine can manage its first state by handling the 'start' event in the DefaultState

 The public available variables
 ==============================